Canadian Militia

 The earliest militia units in Canada dates back to 16th century in New France.
 In the French colony, a compulsory militia of settlers from every parish was raised in order to support the military of New France in the defence and expansion of the colony.
 Sedentary militia units were also raised by the British, to defend its colonies and to support British military operations on the continent.
-Enrolment in the sedentary militias occurred in Canada until 1873.
+The sedentary militia eventually fell into disuse in the late-19th century, although vestiges of the sedentary militia system continued into the early-20th century.

 The Canadian Militia also referred to the regular army established by the Province of Canada under the Militia Act of 1855.
 The two organizations that originated from the act, the Permanent Active Militia (PAM), and the Non-Permanent Active Militia (NPAM), continued to serve as Canada's regular army following Canadian Confederation in 1867.
 In November 1940, both PAM and NPAM were reorganized as the Canadian Army, with PAM becoming the Army's Regular Force, and NPAM becoming the Army Reserve.
 The Army Reserve continues to be informally referred to as the militia in Canada.